-To export a disk image for use on VMware ESXi host:
+To export a thin-provisioned disk image for use on VMware ESXi host:

 2. Click the Restore tab.

-3. Choose the agent for which you want to perform the restore and click Export Image.
+3. Select the system to restore, and then click Export Image.

-4. Choose the recovery point that you want to use, then click Start Image Export.
-The page will reload with new options.
+4. Choose the recovery point that you want to use, and then click Start Restore.

-5. Choose the Destination type.
-In this example, the device is sending the restore to a Network Share destination.
+5. Choose the Destination.
+In Figure 2, the device is sending the restore to a Network Share.

 9. The GUI will refresh with new options.
 Copy either the Samba or NFS VMDK share path to your clipboard.